JaggarYussef/Cookie-Clicker/Readme.md

 - **Cost displayer** : Players need to see how much money it takes to get something.
 - **Auto-clicker** options : Players can pay to receive auto-clicks automatically.
 - **Bonus** : To make the game even better, some bonuses are available and give a boost to the score for a limited time.
-- **Deactivated buttons** : If the player does not have enough credit, he/she should not be able to click the buttons.
+- **Desactivated buttons** : If the player does not have enough credit, he/she should not be able to click the buttons.
 - **Pretty design** : As you may know, everything is better when it looks nice...
 So we tried to make our game nice to look at.